gbingol/macroland/readme.md

 extra steps are needed:

 - Install Python with debug libraries.
-- Download and compile Lua, wxWidgets and Boost (linking will be required).
+- Download and compile Lua, wxWidgets and Boost.
 - C++20 or higher